anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 1. Examples of RDAP JSON should be generously given, especially in areas of the specification which may be complex or difficult to describe with prose.
-2. Normative references, i.e. references to materials that are required for the interoperability of the extension, MUST be stable and non-changing and MUST NOT be denoted as a "work in progress" or similar description.
+2. Normative references, i.e., references to materials that are required for the interoperability of the extension, MUST be stable and non-changing and MUST NOT be denoted as a "work in progress" or similar description.